garisonmike/cleaning_services_business/README.md

+# THIS ASSIGNMENT WAS DONE AND PASSED SUCCESSFULLY BY THE TEAM BELOW

+## We are now waiting for the results from the evaluator
+## I'll update this README once we get the results

 # SparkleClean - Online Cleaning Services Website

 A simple, professional website for an online cleaning services business built with pure HTML and CSS.